drizki/wordpress-headless-theme/README.md

 ## Why You Need This Theme

 Useful if you want to use wordpress as a headless cms and build your own frontend, integrate it with custom app, or even your mobile app!

-I need to integrate it with my Next.js app.
-So I deploy my wordpress at `cms.example.com` and integrate Wordpress REST API and consume it at `example.com/blog`.
+In my case, I need to integrate it with my Next.js app.
+So I deploy my wordpress at `wordpress.example.com` and consume the [REST API](https://developer.wordpress.org/rest-api/) at `example.com/blog`.

 ## How to use this theme